microsoft/xaml-designer-extensibility/documents/referencing-xaml-designer-extensibility.md

 ## Visual Studio interop APIs breaking changes in VS 17.0

 If you are consuming Visual Studio interop APIs (ex.
 EnvDTE) from your *designtools.dll*, be aware that there were a large number of [interop API breaking changes in VS 17.0](https://docs.microsoft.com/en-us/visualstudio/extensibility/migration/breaking-api-list?view=vs-2022).
 Attempting to call the old, VS 16.x versions of these APIs will cause the XAML designer in VS 17.0 to crash.
-If the VS interop APIs you are using were impacted by these changes and you want your *designtools.dll* to work properly in both VS 17.0 and earlier versions of Visual Studio, you will need to ship a two versions of your *designtools.dll*:
+If the VS interop APIs you are using were impacted by these changes and you want your *designtools.dll* to work properly in both VS 17.0 and earlier versions of Visual Studio, you will need to ship two versions of your *designtools.dll*:

 - For VS 17.0 support: A *designtools.dll* that references the new VS 17.0 interop assemblies and the 17.0 version of *Microsoft.VisualStudio.DesignTools.Extensibility.dll*
 - For VS 16.x support: A *designtools.dll* that references the old VS 16.x interop assemblies and a 16.x version of *Microsoft.VisualStudio.DesignTools.Extensibility.dll*